dhecloud/st_AED_deliverables/README.md

 The function to call for every 3 sec wav audio is `model.predict_3sec(wav)`.
 Refer to `main.py` for more details.

+### Update 30/6/22
+Now creates srt file for the audio.
+Load the audio-srt pair using VLC player.
+Now also allows folder input for `-d`.
+Ignore other files that are not '.mp3', '.mp4' and '.wav'.

 ## Cloning the conda environment